OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 1. Click the **Click here to sign in** button, and sign in with your Office 365 administrator account.
 If prompted, consent to the requested permissions.

    You will be redirected back to your web application.
-Your email address is displayed at the top of the page next to the **Sign out** link.
+Notice that your email address displays at the top of the page next to the **Sign out** link.

 1. In Visual Studio, press **Shift+F5** to stop debugging.